Monica Lewinsky Says She Considered Suicide After Bill Clinton Called Her For Final Hookup Then Abandoned Her

 Amid the risk that Bill Clinton would be impeached, he reportedly asked Monica to join him in the Oval Office, the first time that Monica met the family’s dog, Buddy.
 Lewinsky recalled that the two kissed and Bill gave her a series of Christmas presents.

 After that, Monica said, she was on her own.
 When members of Clinton’s staff learned about the affair, she was transferred from the White House to the Pentagon, and the affair with the president came to an end.
-At that point, they had been seeing each other every day have hooking up once a week, and Lewinsky said the sudden separation was hard on her.
+At that point, they had been seeing each other every day and hooking up once a week, and Lewinsky said the sudden separation was hard on her.

 Clinton had told her that he would try to get her back into the White House after his re-election campaign, but that never came.
 Monica Lewinsky said she was crushed, and even had thoughts of suicide.